Why should performance-related pay be abolished?

 Download

-Performance Related Pay (PRP) is the system applied since 2014 where a teacher’s progression up the pay scale is determined by their performance during the year against a set criteria and targets agreed in the autumn term.
+Performance-related pay (PRP) is the system first introduced in 2014 where a teacher’s progression up the pay scale is determined by their performance during the year against a set criteria and targets agreed in the autumn term.

-Teachers are professionals who must be treated as such
+Teachers are professionals and must be treated as such

 It does not improve performance

 There is no evidence that PRP improves educational outcomes.
-Research on the impact of PRP, conducted by the OECD concluded.
+This was the conclusion reached by research conducted by the OECD on the impact of PRP.

 More and more schools are abolishing PRP

-PRP has been abolished in Wales and many Multi Academy Trusts have followed suit.
-PRP will no longer be mandatory for Local Authority schools as of September 2024.
+PRP has been abolished in Wales and many multi-academy trusts have followed suit.
+As of September 2024, PRP is no longer mandatory for local authority schools.

 It harms recruitment and retention

-Recruitment and retention is a huge problem for schools in England.
-PRP is a big factor causing teachers to consider leaving the profession.
+Recruitment and retention are significant challenges for schools in England.
+PRP is a key factor influencing teachers to consider leaving the profession.

 It increases workload for both teachers and leaders